ronin-rb/ronin-rb.github.io/blog/_posts/2021-01-01-new-year-new-domain.md

 * IRC: [#ronin-rb irc.freenode.net](/irc/)

-Not only is this easier to type than "ronin_ruby", it helps differentiate the project from other projects that use the Ronin name.
+Not only is this easier to type than "ronin_ruby", it helps differentiate the project from other projects that also use the Ronin name.